 Efe Ajagba is a Nigerian professional boxer.
 He holds the record for the fastest victory in boxing history as once his opponent was disqualified from the fight for leaving the ring within a second after the opening bell.

-Efe Ajagba is a boxer of heavy weight category, standing tall at 6 ft 6 inches (1.98 m) and has reach of 85 inches (216 cm).
-He has a boxing record of winning 17 fights out of a total 18.
+Efe Ajagba is a boxer of the heavyweight category, standing tall at 6 ft 6 inches (1.98 m) and has a reach of 85 inches (216 cm).
+He has a boxing record of winning 17 fights out of a total of 18.